Ford Anglia Review Australia | Features, Specification, Price

 Another factor that makes Ford Anglia desirable is its exclusive overdrive engine.
 It comes with many benefits first of which is durability.
 All gearboxes are floor mounted and found stronger.
 The specialty is the sturdier back axles and smoother clutches.
 If we compare the latest trims, Ford Anglia 105E and 123E are no doubt stronger, but 997 CC is more hard-wearing.

-Well, all engines are surprisingly capable, but demands to be throttled if you want to get the most out of it.
+Well, all engines are surprisingly capable, but demand to be throttled if you want to get the most out of it.

 It is fitted with a minimalized 1.0L engine of 997 CC size.
 Refined overhead valve (OHV) inline-four with an over-square cylinder bore sounds like a good combination.
 But, remember, it is an old car so do not expect it to produce high accelerations.
 Speed is quite sluggish but the 4-speed manual transmission is smooth and controllable.
 The Macpherson strut front independent suspension setup is installed.
 It runs on petrol giving fuel consumption of 6.86 L/100 km.
 It does have a sufficient tank capacity that is up to 32L.